Japan's Toshiba considers $20 billion take-private deal - source

 ($1 = 109.5600 yen)

-Reporting by Makiko Yamazaki in Tokyo; Additional reporting by Anshuman Daga in Singapore, Nilanjana Basu and Manojna Maddipatla in Bengaluru and Kane Wu in Hong Kong; Writing by Tim Kelly; Editing by Stephen Coates
+Reporting by Makiko Yamazaki in Tokyo; Additional reporting by Anshuman Daga in Singapore, Mayu Sakoda in Tokyo, Kane Wu in Hong Kong, Nilanjana Basu and Manojna Maddipatla in Bengaluru; Writing by Tim Kelly; Editing by Stephen Coates and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.